ralfpopescu/querkle-lite/README.md

-# quervana
+# querkle
 ## A SQL Server ORM and Query Loader for GraphQL

-Quervana is a super simple, easy-to-setup library tailored for GraphQL APIs whose main purpose is to access data from a SQL Server database ***efficiently***.
+Querkle is a super simple, easy-to-setup library tailored for GraphQL APIs whose main purpose is to access data from a SQL Server database ***efficiently***.

-## quervana key features:
+## querkle key features:
 1. Automatic model generation from your database, meaning no need to define your model in code or pass parameter types to basic operations
 2. Automatic operation batching, making it perfect for GraphQL; no more clunky loader patterns
 3. Automatic object-relational mapping that you can override to match your existing sql and javascript conventions, so you can get convenient object-relational mapping for any MSSQL database